 The majority of students attending The King's College come from outside New York City.
-To help incoming students adjust, therefore, the College hosts a three-day orientation that introduces them to the City as much as it does the stringency of the College's curriculum.
+To help incoming students adjust, the College hosts a four-day orientation that introduces them to the City stringency of the College's curriculum.
 New Student Orientation is required for all incoming students.